-Editor's note: This clause is intended to list conclusions that have been agreed during the course of the study item activities.

 To Rapporteur: The text below is new.
 The present document has studied a few potential security issues with respect to the features of 5G network slicing management as described in TS 28.530 [2] and TS 28.531[3].
 The following agreements are reached in the studies: